 - Prices for children aged between 4-12years are discounted by 50%, except husky safaris are discounted by 25%

 - Safaris can be arranged privately at an additional cost of 300 € per safari.

 Drivers & riders

-- For husky safaris 2 people ride per sled, and for reindeer safaris 2-3 people per sled.
+- For husky and reindeer safaris 2 people ride per sled.